mongodb/mongo/docs/command_dispatch.md

 [Service entry points][service_entry_point_h] fulfill the transition from the transport layer into command implementations.
-For each incoming connection from a client (in the form of a [session][session_h] object), a new dedicated thread is spawned then detached, and is also assigned a new [service state machine][service_state_machine_h], responsible for maintaining the state of a single client connection during its lifetime.
+For each incoming connection from a client (in the form of a [session][session_h] object), a new dedicated thread is spawned then detached, and is also assigned a new [session workflow] [session_workflow_h], responsible for maintaining the workflow of a single client connection during its lifetime.
 Central to the entry point is the `handleRequest()` function, which manages the server-side logic of processing requests and returns a response message indicating the result of the